 What Are The Best Senior Activities?

 You might be wondering about the best activities for seniors.
 Well, there are quite a few to choose from and we have already mentioned a lot of the possibilities.
 The key though if you’re thinking about the important options is to focus on active engagement rather than passive possibilities.
 Active activities are anything that makes a senior think or engages them physically.
-Typically, there will be a mixture of active and passive activities available throughout the day for senior residents of care homes.
+Typically, there will be a mixture of active and passive activities available for senior residents of care homes.
 These can typically be individual activities or allow residents to engage in groups.

-For individual activities, you should focus on providing seniors with puzzles or anything related to problem-solving.
+For individual activities, you should focus on providing seniors with puzzles or anything related to memory games and problem-solving.
 For instance, for unique activities for seniors, you might want to explore setting up something similar to an escape room.
 Alternatively, you can also think about interactive games.
-If there aren’t any issues with slips and falls that you need to be aware of then setting up a live version of clue could be great fun.
+If there aren’t any issues with slips and falls, then setting up a live version of Clue could be fun.
 Alternatively, the board game or a similar option could also be a big benefit.

 For the best cognitive activities, you might want to consider a good old game of in my basket.
 This works well when you have a group of at least four people.
 Through the game, individuals take turns adding a list of items to a basket.
 It’s great for tuning up memory and focus.
 It can also get quite competitive.

 How Do Seniors Engage In Social Activities?

-Finding the right activities that we elderly will enjoy is always going to be the beginning.
+Finding the right senior activities is just the beginning.
 You also need to consider how to effectively engage yourself and this can be quite difficult.
 It’s important to be aware that we elderly may want to resist social activities.
 You could be shy or potentially even embarrassed about a physical or mental issue.
 If you think this might be the case, then there are a few possibilities to consider.